-Air conditioners are typically installed on concrete pads.
+Air conditioners are usually placed on concrete pads.
 As time passes, the pad can crack, shift or sink.
 This can result in malfunctions and even premature failure.
-Let’s go over some of the problems that can happen and how to repair an air conditioner that isn’t level.
+Let’s discuss some of the problems that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor